yoctoproject/poky/documentation/overview-manual/yp-intro.rst

 Production Tools
 ----------------

-The following list consists of tools that help production related activities using the Yocto Project:
+Here are tools that help with production related activities using the Yocto Project:

 -  *Auto Upgrade Helper:* This utility when used in conjunction with the :term:`OpenEmbedded Build System`